chromatone/chromatone.center/content/practice/experiments/index.md

 We haven't ported the fabulous [MIDI Paper](./paper/index.md) visualizer yet, but you may play with it standalone.
 The [Sound Laboratory](./lab/index.md) is another powerful standalone tool to explore basic sound synthesis and effect chains.
 Some even more old experiments are at [Dev](./dev/index.md).

 The [Spectrum analyzer](./spectrum/index.md) is a basic sound analysis visualization to build upon..

-And there's a ever growing collection of [Other music web-apps](./other/index.md) found on the internet.